MagicMirrorOrg/MagicMirror/modules/calendar/README.md

 ### Calendar configuration

-The `calendar` property contains an array of the configured calendars.
+The `calendars` property contains an array of the configured calendars.

 #### Default value:
 ````javascript